gatsbyjs/gatsby/docs/docs/use-static-query.md

 }
 ```

-Then just require the properly hook in your code:
+Then just import our newly created hook, like so:

 ```jsx:jsx:title=src/pages/index.js
 import { useSiteMetadata } from "../hooks/use-site-metadata"